Hydrogeology of Rwanda

 Groundwater use and management

-For further information about transboundary aquifers, please see the Transboundary aquifers resources page.
+For general information about transboundary aquifers, please see the Transboundary aquifers resources page.

-References with more information on the geology and hydrogeology of Rwanda may be accessed through the Africa Groundwater Literature Archive.
+References with more information on the geology and hydrogeology of Rwanda may be available through the Africa Groundwater Literature Archive.

 Further information on Rwanda's water and groundwater resources can be found via:

-Further geological information can be obtained from the Rwanda Mining Board.
+Further geological information is held by the Rwanda Mining Board.